Hypergeometric functions over finite fields: Zeta functions of certain K3 surfaces

 \end{thm}

 \begin{proof} By Theorem \ref{quad4} and the proof of Theorem \ref{t7.1}, we have

 and the result follows similarly as before. \end{proof}

-\begin{rmk} In fact, $P_\l(t)$ is the characteristic polynomial of the Frobenius acting on the $3$-dimensional space mentioned in Remark \ref{r.dwork}.
-When $\k=\F_p$, M. Asakura (private communication) recently obtained a more general result on $P_\l(t)$ without assuming $4 \mid p-1$ nor $1-\l^{-4} \in (\F_p^*)^2$, by studying the rigid cohomology of the family $D_\l$.
+\begin{rmk} In fact, $P_\l(t)$ is the characteristic polynomial of the Frobenius acting on the $3$-dimensional space mentioned in Remark \ref{r.dwork} (see \cite{nakagawa}).
+When $\k=\F_p$, Asakura \cite{asakura} obtained a more general result on $P_\l(t)$ without assuming $4 \mid p-1$ nor $1-\l^{-4} \in (\F_p^*)^2$, by studying the rigid cohomology of the family $D_\l$.
 Both $X_\l$ and $D_\l$ are known to be geometrically isogenous in the sense of Inose--Shioda to the Kummer surface associated to the self-product of an elliptic curve. \end{rmk}